mazjap/TSSChecker_UI/README.md

 ## Known Bugs

 ~~1.
 Second devices blobs not saved~~

 ~~2.
 Unable to add more than three devices~~
+3. Dupicate saved devices when opening and closing 'Saved' page

 ## Latest Tasks

-1. Automatically check for and download TSSChecker to main.java directory
+~~1.
+Automatically check for and download TSSChecker to main.java directory~~
 2. Make UI better

 ~~3.
 When entering a new device from the "new" button, save it in the saved devices~~
 4. Change name/ecid/model

-5. Back button!
+~~5.
+Back button!~~
 6. Windows Support